cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 - Prescaler generates prescaler_lo_target_reached event after N number of clock cyles. where N is prescaler compare value.
 - The operation is same for prescaler_lo and prescaler_hi in both the 32 bit and 64 bit mode.
 For explanation we have used prescaler_lo CSRs below.
 - PRESCALER_COMP bitfield of CFG_REG_LO CSR, enable_prescaler_lo and reset_prescaler_lo are passed as inputs to the prescaler.
-- Prescaler maintains a precaler counter whose initial value is '0'.
+- Prescaler maintains a prescaler counter whose initial value is '0'.
 - For every positive edge of the HCLK clock, if enable_prescaler_lo is set to '1'

-   - precaler counter is incremented by value '1' until it reaches the PRESCALER_COMP value.
+   - prescaler counter is incremented by value '1' until it reaches the PRESCALER_COMP value.
-   - Once the precaler counter reaches PRESCALER_COMP value and prescaler_lo_target_reached event is set to '1'.
+   - Once the prescaler counter reaches PRESCALER_COMP value and prescaler_lo_target_reached event is set to '1'.
-   - Once the reset_prescaler_lo is set to '1', precaler counter and prescaler_lo_target_reached are resetted to '0'.
+   - Once the reset_prescaler_lo is set to '1', prescaler counter and prescaler_lo_target_reached are resetted to '0'.
-   - precaler counter starts incrementing and the same process repeats to generate multiple such events.
+   - prescaler counter starts incrementing and the same process repeats to generate multiple such events.

 - If the enable_prescaler_lo is set to '0', then the prescaler will pause its operation. (i.e the prescaler counter will not be set to '0')